When you think about investing as a whole, what comes to your mind?

 - Differentiate Wants and Needs.
 Even though we are bombarded with impulse buys every day, train yourself to withstand these temptations.
 Create a budget where you determine day-to-day essentials and more discretionary funds.
 When you spend less money, that’s more money in your pocket.

 - Understand Investment Options.
 When it comes to investing, it may seem like the options are virtually endless.
 Maybe you want to start off with a mutual fund or explore peer-to-peer lending.
-More seasoned investors may instead look into the best retirement accounts available on the market.
+More seasoned investors, like the famed Warren Buffett, may instead look into the best retirement accounts available on the market.

 Although there are other relevant factors to consider that span beyond this list, the items featured above serve as a great point of reference for first-time investors.